minprog/webapps/projects/0 homepage/content.md

 ## Getting Started

-In this course, we'll use GitHub Classroom to distribute projects and collect submissions.
-To begin Project 0:
+In this course, we'll use GitHub Classroom to distribute project starter files.
+To begin this project:

 1. [Click here](https://classroom.github.com/a/_ZZS7O_t) to go to the GitHub Classroom page for starting the assignment.
 2. Click the green "Accept this assignment" button.
 This will create a GitHub repository for your project.
 Recall that a git repository is just a location where your code will be stored and which can be used to keep track of changes you make to your code over time.